misfo/Shell-Turtlestein/README.md

 -------
 Thanks to all the [contributors](https://github.com/misfo/Shell-Turtlestein/graphs/contributors).
-I'd give you all high fives if my arm would fit though the internet.
+I'd give you all high fives if my arm would fit through the internet.